Customer Privacy Notice

 - We have robust contracts with our suppliers to ensure they operate to the same high standards that we do.

-- We review all contracts of business regularly, and continually ensure that our suppliers apply the same levels of protection, security and confidentiality we apply.
+- We review all contracts of business regularly, and ensure that our key suppliers apply the same levels of protection, security and confidentiality we apply.
 From time to time we may need to process some of your data using third party processors located in countries outside of the European Economic Area (EEA), for example, for the purposes of data hosting, analytics, credit searches and fraud prevention.
 If your data is processed outside of the EEA, we will take all necessary steps to ensure it is adequately protected.
 This includes ensuring there is an agreement in place with the third parties which provides the same level of protection as required by the data protection regulations in the UK and EEA.

 The rights and choices you have when it comes to your personal data